Lead Generation: It’s all about building relationships

 They are not in the collections business, they are actually in the business of helping transform people’s financial lives.
 It’s a very different thing.

 Steve: That’s a fascinating story.

-Of course you hear these stories about obviously Zappos, was hugely popular company, how they created a culture that was focused around their customers and you hear stories about their retail chain, Nordstrom and how they go above and beyond for their customers.
+Of course, you hear these stories about obviously Zappos, was a hugely popular company, how they created a culture that was focused around their customers and you listen to stories about their retail chain, Nordstrom and how they go above and beyond for their customers.